 The practice has been designed to make you and your pet’s visit or stay as comfortable and stress free as possible.

-There are three generous consulting rooms – also climate controlled.
+There are four generous consulting rooms and a bereavement room – all are climate controlled.
 Clinical records are kept on an intelligent computerised database allowing for easy access throughout the building.
 If your animal is unwell the vet will ask some questions, perform a thorough examination and a treatment plan will be agreed.
 If the appointment is a routine vaccination there will still be a thorough examination – often problems that are discovered before an animal is unwell allow a pro-active approach to disease and often better outcomes.
 Most drugs are kept in a centralised well stocked dispensary easily accessed from either consulting room.
-One of our consulting rooms will be regularly used for nurse clinics including free weight checks, preventative health clinics and puppy/kitten checks.
+We also have a separate Nursing consult room which is used for nurse clinics including free weight checks, preventative health clinics and puppy/kitten checks.

 This is a multi-purpose space that acts as the hub of the practice for in-patient care and minor out-patient procedures.
 It is designed so that other areas that need to be close-by (such as the operating theatre, wards and imaging suite) surround the hub.
 This is the area where your pet will have a blood sample taken, be sedated or anaesthetised, prepared for surgery, have minor procedures or dental treatment.
 There is comprehensive and state of the art equipment throughout the area including oxygen concentrating machines and an air driven dental station.
 There is a dedicated dental table to assure efficient and effective dental procedures to be carried out – we believe that oral health is very important – animals in poor dental health tend to have many other health issues as a result – as well as being uncomfortable and a bit smelly!

-The dog ward is situated just off the prep area and is where dogs are kennelled for both day surgery and as hospitalised patients that need care day and night.
-It is climate controlled and we have two large walk in kennels and several other spacious and comfortable kennels.
+The dog ward is situated just off the prep area and is where dogs are kennelled for both day surgery and for any hospitalised patients.
+It is climate controlled and we have five large walk in kennels and several other spacious and comfortable kennels.
 If your pet stays with us we will strive to make sure individual preferences for diet, bedding and your visits are accommodated.
 All dogs will be exercised regularly depending on their medical needs.

 Our cats have their very own bespoke ward that is separate from the dogs and therefore very peaceful.
 Rabbits and other sensitive pets can be housed in the same ward – we are careful, however, that rabbits cannot see cats as this can cause stress and associated problems.
 We stock a wide range of foods to accommodate the (often!) particular tastes of individual cats.
 A plug-in pheromone device (Feliway) is used to keep stress to a minimum.